tassamoo/Web-Development-Self-Learning/notes.md

 **CSS Absolute and Fixed Positioning**
 Relative Positioning: adding a margin relative to where the element should have been Absolute Postitioning: adding a margin to its parent element

+**The Dark Art of Centering Elements** to center the element there are some ways we can used:
+1. using text-align: center (can be used when the lement is inline)
+2. using margin by set the top and bottom zero, left and right auto
+3. using position relative and absolutes